Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 - the cost of mistakes is very high;
 - possibilities for fixing bugs are limited;
 - the area is evolving constantly, with new vulnerabilities being discovered regularly;
-- malicious parties deliberately try to break your smart contracts and steal the money.
+- malicious parties deliberately try to break your contract, for example, to steal the funds from the contract account.

 Therefore, it is not sufficient to defend your code against known vulnerabilities.
 You can think about smart contracts as mission-critical software, or software for embedded devices rather than a web application.